jrp2014/smuggler2/README.md

 This will create output files with a `.new` suffix rather the overwriting the originals.

-Smuggler2 tries not to perform file changes when there are no unused imports or exports to be added or replaced.
+Smuggler2 tries not to change files when there is no work to do.
 So you can just run `ghcid` as usual:

 ```bash
 $ ghcid --command='cabal repl'